 If you don’t have the time or patience to wait you can go back up on the man made embankment and walk down river to Hachiman bridge.
 Cross over to the Sakado side and walk until you meet the man made embankment on the other side.
 If you climb up you might be able to see the swans in the rice fields there, no guarantees of course.
 They are often up by Shimura Strawberry Picking Farm,a great farm for picking strawberries with children as they have play equipment.
 However, sometimes they fly off as far as the rice fields beside Toyama Memorial Museum to feed.

 Growing up in Ireland, I took swans for granted.
 Not only can we can see them often, they are an important facet of Irish mythology.
 And all four of my kids have been up close and personal to them in Ireland.
-They know and love the story of the Children of Lir (linked below) too.
-However, in this part of Japan they really are rare.
+However, in this part of Japan wild swans are rare.
 And the swans in Kawajima are only there for a few months of the year.
-Usually from about October to March with prime viewing in December.
+Usually from about November to March with prime viewing in December.
 Numbers peter off from February or March (depending on weather and other factors) as the swans make the 4,000 kilometre journey back to Siberia.